adaltas/node-nikita/src/ini.coffee.md

 *   `source`
     File path from where to extract the content, do not use conjointly with content.
-*   `ssh`
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
 *   `parse`
     User-defined function to parse the content from ini format, default to `require('ini').parse`, see 'misc.ini.parse_multi_brackets'.